 The most effective treatment for bipolar disorder is a combination of medication and psychotherapy.
-Most people take more than one drug, like a mood-stabilizing drug and an antipsychotic, benzodiazepine, or antidepressant.
+Most people take more than one drug, like a mood-stabilizing drug and an antipsychotic or antidepressant.
 However, it's important that treatment be ongoing -- even after you feel better -- to keep mood symptoms under control.

 Remember this: Even if you have been without bipolar symptoms for several months, do not stop taking your medications.
 Your doctor may lower your doses, but discontinuation of medications will put you at risk for recurrence of bipolar symptoms.
 Before stopping any medications, discuss it with your doctor.